 - Keystone is a service that manages identities and user access for high-level authorization and authentication for employees or consumers.

-- Glance is an image service that offers different flavors (images) of virtual machines to customers.
+- Glance is an image service that offers different flavours (images) of virtual machines to customers.

 - Heat is a template-based orchestration system that deploys instances, volumes and other composite cloud applications throughout a data center.